Good to know: Event source

 In your favorite BI or analytics tool, you’ll be able to analyze your email campaigns in SQL or through drag-and-drop reports.
 And, you’ll be able to join your Customer.io data with the event data you’re already sending through Segment to analyze the down-funnel effects of your emails.
 Learn more about how you can use Customer.io with Segment.

-customeriofor the schema name.
+Customer.iocreates the schema

 That’s it!
 As you send emails, events will now be sent to your destinations and automatically loaded into any warehouses you have enabled.